-Want to know more about service dog tasks—how to define them, and examples?
+Want to know more about service dog tasks—how to define them, how to train them, and examples?
 Confused as to why some people forget about the work service dogs can do, or why old service dog tasks vs. work distinctions don’t make sense?

 PSDP authoritatively addresses these issues and provides a bonus collection of community members’ work and task stories, complete with pictures and video.
 Dive in with the links below, or dip your intellectual toe in first with the text below the links.